Benign Prostatic Hyperplasia B028

 Clinical onset

-The normal course of the condition is for gradual progression of symptoms.
-Symptoms can be improved by both medical and surgical treatments.
-Establishing clinical worsening beyond the normal course of the condition will be difficult and will require speciailist opinion.
+The normal course of the condition is for gradual progression of the symptoms.
+Most men experience symptom relief with medical or surgical treatments.
+Not being able to obtain appropriate clinical management can lead to worsening.
+However, establishing clinical worsening beyond the normal course of the condition will best be assessed by a urologist.

 Source URL: https://clik.dva.gov.au/ccps-medical-research-library/sops-grouped-icd-body-system/b/benign-prostatic-hyperplasia-b028-n40